15th (Service) Battalion, Royal Welsh Fusiliers (1st London Welsh): Recruitment & training

 Alfred Leete's recruitment poster for Kitchener's Army.

 The London Welsh memorial at Gray's Inn.

 On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army, and the newly appointed Secretary of State for War, Earl Kitchener of Khartoum issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 A flood of volunteers poured into the recruiting offices across the country to be formed into 'Service' battalions of the county regiments, and the 'first hundred thousand' were enlisted within days.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.
 K2, K3 and K4 followed shortly afterwards.

 However, these were soon joined by groups of men from particular localities or backgrounds who wished to serve together.
 Starting in London and Liverpool, the phenomenon of 'Pals battalions' quickly spread across the country, as local recruiting committees offered complete units to the War Office (WO), which soon constituted the Fifth New Army (K5).
-One such unit was raised after a meeting of Welshmen living in London was held on 16 September under the presidency of Sir Evan Vincent Evans.
+One such unit was raised after a meeting of Welshmen living in London was held on 16 September under the presidency of Sir Vincent Evans.
 The resulting 'London Welsh Battalion' established its headquarters (HQ) at the Inns of Court Hotel in Holborn, and the Benchers of Gray's Inn lent their gardens and squares as drill grounds.
 Recruits poured in, but the battalion was not officially recognised until 29 October 1914, by which time many of the keenest recruits had drifted away to join other units.
 Nevertheless, the committee kept a large number together and continued to recruit, the men living at home while drilling at Gray's Inn.
 The battalion officially became the 15th (Service) Battalion of the Royal Welsh Fusiliers (Note: Although the regiment preferred the spelling 'Welch', this was not officially accepted until 1921.)
 (RWF).
 Many of the recruits were second- or third-generation Londoners who spoke with a Cockney rather that Welsh accent.
 Many of their families originally came from Carmarthenshire and worked in the dairy business.
 Later in the war drafts for the battalion came from the traditional North Wales recruiting area of the RWF.